computationalcognitivescience/lovelace/content/_part_ii/proofs.md

 ## History of formal proofs

 Similarly to math and formal notation, the long history of formal proofs often is lost in the shadow of more recent (western) approaches.
 Yet, formal proofs, formal reasoning and logic have a long history dating back to hundrends of years BC all across the world such as China, India, Eqypt, Babylon, Ancient Greece and the Middle East.
-Even a short summary of this history would require volumes of books (REFS).
+Even a short summary of this history would require volumes of books.
 Here, we highlight several important discoveries in the history of formal proofs so that we may appreciate that our current work is supported by a long tradition that spans millenia and many diverse cultures and people.

 ### India